Tenure Track Psychology/Sociology Faculty

-St. Louis College of Pharmacy invites applications for a full-time position in psychology or sociology at the Assistant/Associate Professor rank starting Fall 2018.
+St. Louis College of Pharmacy invites applications for a full-time position in psychology or sociology at the Assistant/Associate Professor rank starting Fall 2018 or later.
 This is a tenure track, academic year position.
 Have you considered lending your teaching and research talents to a unique, independent pharmacy school with a long history of tightly integrating liberal arts and the sciences into its pharmacy curriculum?

 Founded in 1864, we are one of the oldest and largest colleges of pharmacy in the nation with one of the most academically gifted student bodies in the Midwest.
 The College is an inclusive, supportive and enriching environment for growth, learning and leadership that prepares our students to positively impact patients and society.
 We are focusing on being globally prominent in pharmacy and health care education and collaborative research.
 We provide an exceptional work environment, great benefits, amazing facilities in the center of a premier medical campus, and are recognized as a "Great College to Work For".

 - You will have an opportunity to teach introduction to psychology or sociology, research methods, health psychology.
 There are opportunities to create elective courses appropriate for health-related bachelor programs and contribute toward the development of new degrees.

 - You will contribute research in psychology or sociology and/or the scholarship of teaching and learning in healthcare psychology.
 We provide modest start-up funds.
 Preference will be given for candidates with proven experience and success mentoring undergraduate students in research.

 - You will provide service to the College through academic advising of students, advising of undergraduate student organizations, participating in professional organizations, and serving on Departmental, School of Arts & Sciences, and College-wide committees.

 - A Ph.D. in Psychology or Sociology with a specialty in health psychology or medical sociology.